Allegra Spender

 Allegra Spender (born 10 March 1978) is an Australian politician and businesswoman.
-She is currently the member of parliament for Wentworth, having originally won the seat at the 2022 Australian federal election.
-She is one of a number of centrist community independents (often referred to as "teal independents") who won election on a platform of action on climate change, economic reform, political integrity, and gender equality.
+She is currently the member of parliament for Wentworth, having originally won the seat at the 2022 federal election.
+Originally elected as a teal independent, Spender co-founded the political party Community Strong Australia with Zali Steggall in 2026.

 She is the third generation of her family to sit in federal parliament, after her grandfather Sir Percy Spender and father John Spender.
-She was a management consultant at McKinsey & Company, and corporate executive before entering politics, including as managing director of her mother Carla Zampatti's fashion label and CEO of education charity the Australian Business & Community Network (ABCN).
+Before entering politics, Spender was a management consultant at McKinsey & Company.
+She also worked as managing director of her mother Carla Zampatti's fashion label.

 Early life and education

 Allegra Spender was born in Sydney on 10 March 1978.
 She is the daughter of former Liberal politician and diplomat John Spender and fashion designer Carla Zampatti.
 Her grandfather, Sir Percy Spender, was a Liberal MP under Prime Minister Robert Menzies, a diplomat and the president of the International Court of Justice.
 Sir Percy was one of the key authors of both the ANZUS Treaty and the Colombo Plan.
 Her grandmother was Lady Jean Spender, a novelist.
 Her sister is fashion designer Bianca Spender.
 Her half-brother is Alex Schuman.

 Spender attended Ascham School, where she was head girl and Dux, and achieved a UAI of 99.95.

 She received a BA in economics from the University of Cambridge, where she was at Trinity College, and an MSc in organisational psychology at the University of London.